 - The MGH calls for polyester exterior layer (dark colour) and 100% cotton interior layer (light colour) but notes that all cotton will also suffice.

 - I have read conflicting information about what fabric works best for masks.
 I am using:

-- High thread count tight-weave cotton sheeting fabric for interior layer.
+- High thread count cotton sheeting fabric for interior layer.

 - Victoria-based mask sewing Facebook group (public group)

 - Vancouver-based mask sewing Facebook group (private group)

 - Canada Sews